-The Ripley’s Aquarium?
+Dollywood?
+Check.
+Ripley’s Aquarium?
 Sure thing.
+Max Patch?
+Huh?

 You can visit East Tennessee dozens of times and have a lot of fun never getting off the beaten path.

-But if you’re looking for a vacation experience a little bit out of the norm, then there are plenty of things to do in the mountains that don’t involve go-karts or watered down “moonshine.”
+But if you’re looking for a vacation experience a little bit out of the norm, then there are plenty of things to do in the mountains that don’t involve go-karts or watered-down “moonshine.”

-Max Patch isn’t exactly a secret but there are a lot of locals who either have a vague idea of Max Patch or have never heard of it at all.
+Max Patch isn’t exactly a secret.
+But there are a lot of locals who either have a vague idea of Max Patch or have never heard of it at all.